kyungrae/study/designing-data-intensive-applications/part2.md

 ##### Isolation

 Concurrently running transactions shouldn't interfere with each other.
-For Example, if one transaction makes several writes, then another transaction should see either all or none of those writes, but not subset.
+For example, if one transaction makes several writes, then another transaction should see either all or none of those writes, but not subset.

 ##### Durability